GhostDoggoDK37/Tiny-Machine-Learning-Project---Football-Kick-Classification/README.md

 This project explores the use of TinyML to differentiate between different types of football kicks using accelerometer data.
 It is carried out as part of a fifth semester course in Tiny Machine Learning.

-The system aims to classify four types of kicks:
+The system aims to classify three types of kicks:
 - Pass
-- Long pass
 - Cross
 - Shot